Palps667/CJ-Scott-Midterm/README.md

 # CJ Scott - Midterm
 My name is Ian C.J.
 Scott.
 I'm a Junior majoring in Economics and History and minoring in Political Science, Constutional Democracy, and Ancient Meditteraen Studies.
 I'm taking this class as an elective for Economics.
 I love apple pie and butter pecan ice cream.
 I have an Xbox Series X and a PC.
 I built my pc exactly 3 years ago this time in 2020 and I built it primarly to play [Mount and Blade II: Bannerlord](https://www.taleworlds.com/en/Games/Bannerlord/) at the time.
-I now play a massive varitey of games.
+I now play a massive a whole heap of games.

 I'm a massive _Game of Thrones_ Fan and for my midterm project I wanted to do something fun.
 So I decided to do a summary of the War of the 5 Kings from the perspective of the Books.